 Candidates for Ministry of the Word and Ministry of Deacon in NSW/ACT work through a formation program focused on church context, community, ministry, study, and the minister as person.
 The program usually takes three years.
-Each person in the program works with Rev Dr Christine Sorensen, Dean of Ministry Formation, on a personalised track, taking into account previous experience and particular vocation.
+Each person in the program works on a personalised track, taking into account previous experience and particular vocation.

 Candidates meet with a wide range of people in the formation process, including field education supervisors, personal mentors and supervisors, Presbytery support people, the Dean of Ministry Formation and an academic supervisor.
 Often their most powerful learning experiences are in the context of field placements, clinical pastoral education in hospital and urban settings, and rural ministry experiences.